The Well — Catholic Women's Group

 Behind the Name

 The Well takes its name from the Gospel story of Jesus and the Samaritan woman at the well (John 4:1–42).
-In that encounter, Jesus meets her in the ordinary moments of life and offers her the “living water” of faith, renewal, and hope.
-In the same spirit, The Well is a place where women gather to pause, share life, and encounter Christ together.
+In this encounter, Jesus meets her in the ordinary rhythms of life and offers her the gift of “living water”—new life, renewal, and hope.

 Image: Jesus and the Samaritan Woman at the Well, Guercino, c.
 1620s (public domain)